regularjs/guide/en/syntax/list.md

 ### Warning

-in every iteration, regularjs will create a new Component, then the `item`, `item_index` can be remained. the outer component's data reference is based on prototypal inheritance(just like angular). so list have the same disadvantag with angular. on the other hand,  the `this` in list's section is point to outer component, so you can use `this` to refer outer component's method or data.
+in every iteration, regularjs will create a proxy component, then the `item`, `item_index` can be remained on it. the outer component's data reference is based on prototypal inheritance(just like angular). so list have the same disadvantag with angular. on the other hand,  the `this` in list's section is point to outer component, you can use `this` to refer outer component's method or data.

 //TODO